DEFRA/software-development-standards/docs/guides/privileged_devices.md

 - [Setup Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/get-started)

 ### Docker Desktop
+You can use the [Docker Engine](https://docs.docker.com/engine/) freely on MacOS or inside WSL, but many people appreciate the convenience of using [Docker Desktop](https://docs.docker.com/desktop/) especially on Windows.

 You can install Docker Desktop from the Docker Web site:

 1. Download the [Docker Desktop installer](https://www.docker.com/products/docker-desktop) for your operating system.